AarvigA/BME450-MRINeurologicalDiseaseClassification/README.md

   - Hallervorden-Spatz Disease (PKAN)
   - Fukuyama Muscular Dystrophy

-Training will be accomplished using the following Kaggle dataset: https://www.kaggle.com/datasets/ahsanneural/rare-neurological-diseases-mri-curated-edition
+Training will be accomplished using an exerpt from the following Kaggle dataset: https://www.kaggle.com/datasets/ahsanneural/rare-neurological-diseases-mri-curated-edition